2023 Open Enrollment Checklist

 The ACA imposes a dollar limit on employees’ salary reduction contributions to a health flexible spending account (FSA) offered under a cafeteria plan.
 An employer may set its own dollar limit on employees’ salary reduction contributions to a health FSA, as long as the employer’s limit does not exceed the ACA’s maximum limit in effect for the plan year.

 The ACA set the health FSA contribution limit at $2,500.
 For years after 2013, the dollar limit is indexed for cost-of-living adjustments.
-For 2021 plan years, the health FSA limit is $2,750.
-The IRS has not yet announced the health FSA limit for 2022 plan years.
+For 2022 plan years, the health FSA limit is $2,850.
+For 2023 plan years, the health FSA limit has not been released yet.

-Once the 2022 health FSA limit is announced, confirm that your health FSA will not allow employees to make pre-tax contributions in excess of that limit.
+Confirm that your health FSA will not allow employees to make pre-tax contributions in excess of the 2023 limit.

 Communicate the health FSA limit to employees as part of the open enrollment process.

-If you offer an HDHP to your employees that is compatible with an HSA, you should confirm that the HDHP’s minimum deductible and out-of-pocket maximum comply with the 2022 limits.
-The IRS limits for HSA contributions and HDHP maximum out-of-pocket limit increase for 2022.
+If you offer an HDHP to your employees that is compatible with an HSA, you should confirm that the HDHP’s minimum deductible and out-of-pocket maximum comply with the 2023 limits.
+The IRS limits for HSA contributions, HDHP minimum deductible and HDHP maximum out-of-pocket expenses increase for 2023.
 The HSA contribution limits will increase effective Jan.
-1, 2022, while the HDHP out-of-pocket limit will increase effective for plan years beginning on or after Jan.
-1, 2022.
+1, 2023, while the HDHP out-of-pocket limit will increase effective for plan years beginning on or after Jan.
+1, 2023.